-Several studies have reported on the use of thiopurines compared with placebo for induction of remission and response in $CD^{30,47-53}$ [Supplementary Material, SoF Table 5].
-Five trials evaluated the use of thiopurines for induction of clinical remission [12-17 weeks] in comparison with placebo^{30,47,48,51} [using CDAI or Harvey-Bradshaw index].
+Several studies have reported on the use of thiopurines compared with placebo for induction of remission and response in CD30,47-53 [Supplementary Material, SoF Table 5, available as Supplementary data at ECCO-ICC online].
+Five trials evaluated the use of thiopurines for induction of clinical remission [12-17 weeks] in comparison with placebo30,47,48,51 [using CDAI or Harvey-Bradshaw index].
 Overall, 380 patients were analysed.
-The active comparator was AZA in four of these trials,^{30,47,51} while the active drug was MP in the remaining trial54.
-The trials were heterogeneous in terms of study design, follow-up time, definition of active disease, and definition of remission.
-Except for Summers et al.30, most of the trials allowed for the use of concomitant steroids.
-The pooled analysis was performed in an intention-to-treat basis and revealed no differences for induction of remission between thiopurines and placebo; 48% [95/197] in the active intervention compared with 37% [68/183] in the placebo group achieved remission [RR: 1.23; 95% CI: 0.97-1.55].
+The active comparator was AZA in four of these trials, and the active drug was MP in the remaining trial.54 The trials were heterogeneous in terms of study design, follow-up time, definition of active disease, and definition of remission.
+Except for Summers et al., 30 most of the trials allowed for the use of concomitant steroids.
+The pooled analysis was performed on an intention-to-treat basis and revealed no differences for induction of remission between thiopurines and placebo; 48% [95/197] in the active intervention compared with 37% [68/183] in the placebo group achieved remission [RR: 1.23; 95% CI: 0.97-1.55].

-Three trials reported on clinical response, albeit not with standardized measures of disease activity^{49,52,53}.
-In these trials, different types of physician global assessment of disease improvement [clinical response] were used^{49,52,53}.
+Three trials reported on clinical response, albeit not with standardised measures of disease activity.
+In these trials, different types of physician global assessment of disease improvement [clinical response] were used.
 Overall, 42.8% of the patients receiving thiopurines, as compared with 26.9% of those receiving placebo, showed clinical improvement.
 The RR of obtaining clinical response was 1.87 [95% CI: 0.44-7.96].
-Heterogeneity was serious [I2 = 69%] and imprecision very serious due to sparse data and wide confidence intervals, thus the quality of evidence was very low for this outcome [Supplementary Figure 11].
+Heterogeneity was serious [I = 69%] and imprecision very serious due to sparse data and wide confidence intervals; thus the quality of evidence was very low for this outcome [Supplementary Figure 11, available as Supplementary data at ECCO-JCC online].

-Only one trial reported on AEs during induction51.
-The pooled RR of any AEs was not significantly different between placebo and thiopurines [86% vs. 69%; RR: 0.81; 95% CI: 0.64-1.02].
-Serious AEs were reported in two trials^{30,51} including 125 patients; 13.5% of those receiving AZA versus 3.8% of those receiving placebo developed serious AEs [pooled RR: 2.57; 95% CI: 0.92-7.13].
+Only one trial reported on AEs during induction.
+The pooled RR of any AEs was not significantly different between placebo and thiopurines [86% vs 69%; RR: 0.81; 95% CI: 0.64-1.02].
+Serious AEs were reported in two trials including 125 patients; 13.5% of those receiving AZA versus 3.8% of those receiving placebo developed serious AEs [pooled RR: 2.57; 95% CI: 0.92-7.13].
 The quality of evidence was deemed low due to a very low number of events [n = 19] and wide confidence intervals.

-One study reported on a validated quality of life measure [IBDQ]51.
-The greatest difference between groups was observed at week 4 [43% for AZA and 30% for placebo].
+One study reported on a validated quality of life measure [Inflammatory Bowel Disease Questionnaire: IBDQ].
+The greatest difference between groups was observed at Week 4 [43% for AZA and 30% for placebo].
 Regarding biochemical improvement, only some of the trials reported on changes at the end of the induction period; no dichotomous data were available that allowed for a pooled analysis calculation.
-Overall, most trials reported no differences in biomarkers of inflammation such as erythrocyte sedimentation rate [ESR], CRP, or orosomucoid in those receiving thiopurines as compared with placebo^{48,52-54}.
-Reinisch et al.51 reported a similar proportion of elevated faecal calprotectin at baseline and at weeks 4 and 12 for the thiopurines and placebo groups.
-Candy et al.47 reported a slight increase of ESR in the group receiving placebo and prednisolone versus a statistically significant decrease in ESR in those receiving AZA and prednisone.
+Overall, most trials reported no differences in biomarkers of inflammation such as erythrocyte sedimentation rate [ESR], CRP, or orosomucoid in those receiving thiopurines as compared with placebo.48,52-54 Reinisch et al. reported a similar proportion of elevated faecal calprotectin at baseline and at Weeks 4 and 12 for the thiopurines and placebo groups.
+Candy et al. reported a slight increase of ESR in the group receiving placebo and prednisolone versus a statistically significant decrease in ESR in those receiving AZA and prednisone.